This post may contain affiliate links. Please see disclosure policy here.

 Why You’ll Love This Recipe

 Amish Cinnamon Rolls are soft and fluffy.
-The recipe includes left over mashed potatoes and the addition of the potatoes makes for a very soft, light texture.
+The recipe includes leftover mashed potatoes.
+The addition of the potatoes makes for a very soft, light texture.

-The finished rolls are frosted with a caramel frosting that you will love.
+The finished homemade cinnamon rolls are frosted with a caramel frosting that you will love.
 It is creamy, rich and delicious.

 This recipe makes a large batch of 24 cinnamon rolls.